oriold/oriold/README.md

 ## About me

-Systems Administrator.
+Senior Systems/Cloud/DevOps Engineer

 Currently having fun with NixOS.
 Curious Person.
 Advocate for Privacy.
 Plant-Based.
 Concerned about Environmental and Geopolitical Issues.
 Based in County Wicklow, Ireland.
 The opinions expressed here are solely my own and may not align with those of my employer.
 Boosting or sharing does not always constitute an endorsement.

 I mirror privately on Github for statistics and use it for operational reasons,